emu-russia/pureikyubu/SRC/Core/Readme.md

 All instructions translators are located in the JitcX64 folder (for translating the X64 code) and JitcX86 (for translating the X86).
 In total, Gekko contains about 350 instructions, so there are many corresponding modules there :P

 Code generation does not use any assemblers in order not to bloat source code.
-For these purposes, a small BitFactory class is used.
+The CodeSegment class contains Write methods for generating binary code directly as raw bytes (X86/X64).

-## Interpreter Fallback
+### Interpreter Fallback

 At the initial stages of development (or for testing), it is possible to translate the code in such a way that the execution of the instruction is passed to the interpreter.

 The code implementing this is in the Fallback.cpp module.

-## Recompiler Invalidation
+### Recompiler Invalidation

 From time to time, an emulated program loads new software modules (overlays).
 In this case, the new code is loaded into the memory in place of the old code.